-Jessica is very excited to strike out on her own with Heirloom.
-Heirloom brings together all of the values that she finds most important—great food, service and community.
+Heirloom brings together all of the values that Jessica finds most important—great food, service, and community.
 She likes to say that her favorite part of her job is the relationships she gets to form with the farmers, the guests and the employees.
 Oh, and her other favorite part is putting all the delicious local ingredients together to make food that makes the guests happy.
 Oh, and her other favorite part….

 Successful family businesses can also be heirlooms, passed from generation to generation.
 Travis Burch grew up in a family business, Burch-Lowe, Inc., founded by his father, Bill Burch, in Atlanta in 1952.
 When Bill Burch passed away in 1990, Travis and his brother assumed leadership of the business and with the help and commitment of a dedicated group of co-workers, grew the business in new directions and to new levels of sales and income.
 When not at work, Travis was at home behind the tiller, shovel and hoe as his wife, Susie, created a vegetable garden that fed the family and the neighborhood and planted the seed of a passion for fresh, seasonal food in their daughter, Jessica.